dymmond/lilya/docs/en/docs/wsgi.md

 Using this middleware is very simple, let's use Flask as example since it is very fast to spin-up a Flask service compared to other giants like Django.

+You can mount WSGI applications in multiple ways:

+* directly in routes using `Include(..., app=WSGIMiddleware(...))`
+* behind nested includes
+* side-by-side with native Lilya routes

+### Why this exists

+This is mostly useful when:

+* migrating incrementally from WSGI to ASGI;
+* keeping legacy admin/billing modules while new APIs are built in Lilya;
+* reusing existing Flask/Django WSGI apps under selected prefixes.

+### Important behavior

+* WSGI apps run in a sync model under the adapter.
+* Lilya routes still run as native ASGI handlers.
+* Prefix mapping decides which requests hit WSGI vs Lilya handlers.

+!!! note
+    Keep path boundaries explicit when mixing WSGI and Lilya.
+Prefix collisions are usually the main source of confusion.

 === "Simple Routing"

 ```python